Employee Engagement

 Another way to measure employee engagement is to ask employees to rate how likely they are to recommend the company as a place to work to friends or family members.

-What this employee engagement survey question is really measuring is eNPS or Employee Net Promoter Score — a popular way of measuring how loyal employees are to a company.
+What this employee engagement survey question is really measuring is eNPS or Employee Net Promoter Score.
+What is eNPS?
+It is a popular way of measuring how loyal employees are to a company.

 With ContactMonkey, you can include an eNPS survey to your newsletters and measure how engaged your employees are.